TCJulian/Data-Analyst-Nanodegree/README.md

-# Data-Analyst-Nanodegree
+# Data Analyst Nanodegree Project Repository

-A collection of projects performed for the Udacity Data Analyst Nanodegree
+A collection of projects for my Udacity Data Analyst Nanodegree.